iabraham/bioe205/lectures/lec04/index.md

 &c,\quad t \geq t_0
 \end{cases}
 $$
-Since we are familiar with amplitude scalings time-axis shifts, it simplifiers matters to write everything in terms of the unit step function $h(t)$:
+Since we are familiar with amplitude scalings time-axis shifts, it simplifies matters to write everything in terms of the unit step function $h(t)$:
 \nonumber{$$
 h(t) = \begin{cases} &0, \quad t <0 \\